|

 Africa

-The Company achieved export sales of Rs.
-520.45 Crores to Africa during
+The Company achieved export sales of Rs.594.48 Crores to Africa during the financial

-the financial year under report as against Rs.
-603.07 Crores in the previous year, a
+year under report as against Rs.545.70 Crores in the previous year, a growth of 9%.

-many African countries.
-The Company markets branded formulations in Africa through
+countries.
+The Company markets branded formulations in Africa through dedicated field

-continent through expansion of geographical coverage and increase in the number of branded
+expansion of geographical coverage and increase in the number of branded formulations

-formulations marketed.
-Your Company is also is in the process of expanding its field force
+marketed.
+Your Company is also is in the process of expanding its field force in this

 registration in the African countries.